textpattern/textpattern.github.io/tags/linklist.md

 Use specified form.
 Default: @plainlinks@.
 * @id="integer"@
-Filter the links by this list of @id@s assigned at link creation time.
+Filter the links by this list of `id`s assigned at link creation time.
 The IDs can be found on the "Links administration panel":../administration/links-panel.
 Default: unset.
 * @limit="integer"@
 Number of links to display.
-Default: @0@ (no limit).
+Default: `0` (no limit).
 * @offset="integer"@
 The number of links to skip.
-Default: @0@.
+Default: `0`.
 * @pageby="integer or limit"@
 Number of links to jump each page.
 Without this attribute, you cannot navigate using the "newer":newer and "older":older tags.
 Usually you will want to track the @limit@ attribute.
 Use @pageby="limit"@ to do this, which means you will not have to amend two values if you subsequently decide to alter the @limit@.
 Default: unset